CesGensLaB/cglblens-demo/21_execute_and_compare_path_suffix/README.md

-# Run Compare with --discover and --tag
+# Run Compare and Execute with additional path suffix

 **Linux Only**
 (the command sh)